2019 GAGE Bargaining Committee

-Our goal is to have a large, diverse bargaining committee that reflects a wide range of disciplines, demographic groups, and experiences as graduate workers at Georgetown.
-Participating on this committee is an excellent opportunity to make a difference for all graduate employees, including research assistants (RAs), teaching assistants (TAs), and instructors of record.
+GAGE has a large, diverse bargaining committee that reflects a wide range of disciplines, demographic groups, and experiences as graduate workers at Georgetown.
+The committee negotiates with Georgetown University administrators on behalf of all graduate employees, including research assistants (RAs), teaching assistants (TAs), and instructors of record.

 Voting took place online using an electronic ballot on February 5th through 7th.
 For more information about the election process, duties, and eligibility click here.